rrosajp/python-htmlement/README.rst

 Parsing HTML with a filter
 --------------------------
 Here we’ll be using a slightly more complex HTML document that we will parse using htmlement with a filter to fetch only the menu items.
-This can be very useful when dealing with large HTML documents sense it can be quite slow to parse a whole document when we only need to parse a small part of it.
+This can be very useful when dealing with large HTML documents sense it can be a lot faster to only parse the required section and to ignore everything else.
 ::

     html = """